WILD BURRO MANAGEMENT

 Question: Where is Peaceful Valley Located?

 Answer: Peaceful Valley's main rescue and rehabilitation headquarters is located on 172 acre facility in San Angelo, Texas.
-We also have a Wild Burro Training Center in Scenic, Arizona and a Major Transportation Center in Brookneal, Virginia.
-In addition to our sanctuaries and Satellite Adoption Centers located throughout the United States.
+We also have a Wild Burro Training Center in Scenic, Arizona and a Major Transportation Center in Concord, Virginia.
+In addition to our sanctuaries, we maintain 20+ throughout Texas and Louisiana, PVDR operates Satellite Adoption Centers located throughout the United States.

 Question: Why do burros need to be managed?